 22. Write High-Quality Long-Form Content

-Also, if you’re aiming for the long-term, then focus on information that will stay relevant over time.
+Also, if you aim for the long-term, focus on information that will stay relevant over time.
 That way, your content won’t get outdated quickly, and you won’t have to create new content as much.

 23. Include Social Sharing Buttons